rust-lang/rust/active/0000-collections-conventions.md

 ## For `IntoIterator`

+### Handling of `for` loops

+The fact that `for x in v` moves elements from `v`, while `for x in v.iter()` yields references, may be a bit surprising.
+On the other hand, moving is the default almost everywhere in Rust, and with the proposed approach you get to use `&` and `&mut` to easily select other forms of iteration.

+Unfortunately, it's a bit tricky to make for use by-ref iterators instead.
+The problem is that an iterator is `IntoIterator`, but it is not `Iterable` (or whatever we call the by-reference trait).
+Why?
+Because `IntoIterator` gives you an iterator that can be used only *once*, while `Iterable` allows you to ask for iterators repeatedly.

+If `for` demanded an `Iterable`, then `for x in v.iter()` and `for x in v.iter_mut()` would cease to work -- we'd have to find some other approach.
+It might be doable, but it's not obvious how to do it.

+### Input versus output type parameters

 An important aspect of the `IntoIterator` design is that the element type is an associated type, *not* an input type.